-I’m going to teach you the exact strategies that I use to increase my short-term and long-term income in my business through increasing my prices.
+In this episode, I’m going to teach you the exact strategies that I use to increase my short-term and long-term income in my business by increasing my prices.

 We’re going to get really practical.
 I’m going to take you through the steps that you need to put in place to make sure that when you increase your prices, it’s actually a business growth time in your business.